Join ‘virtual cuppa’ with Women in Health and Safety

-It will run as a free-to-attend Zoom meeting and registration is open to all health and safety professionals.
+The free-to-attend Zoom meetings and are open to all health and safety professionals.
 It doesn’t matter if you’re a man or a woman, previous attendee of a Women in Health and Safety event or not.
 All are welcome and up to 100 people can register.

-Committee member Rebecca Walpole, Health and Safety Manager at Freshfields Bruckhouse Deringer, came up with the idea for the get-together.
-She said: “I’m really missing connectivity with the Women in Health and Safety network at the moment and could do with a chin-wag.”
+Committee member Rebecca Walpole, Health and Safety Manager at Freshfields Bruckhouse Deringer, came up with the idea for the first get-together in September.
+She said: “I was really missing connectivity with the Women in Health and Safety network and really valued the opportunity for a good chin-wag.”

 For more information about the Women in Health and Safety network see our hub page here.